nicnosis/iu-courses/fa19/pro/index.md

  * Give some thought to the writing you will use in your composition.
 Make sure you have the writing saved somewhere.
  * `submit` a response to the Canvas question.

+#### Wednesday
+ * If you haven't already completed the course evaluation, be sure to do that.
+Remember that everybody will receive 1 extra credit point if >90% of the class submits an evaluation.
+ * `complete` the canvas response before you leave class today

 ### At Home
  * `complete` [Project Four](assignments/p4.html).
 It is due `Friday, Dec 20th` @ 11:59pm.
 Because this is the final project, __I CANNOT ACCEPT LATE SUBMISSIONS__.